Atlanta Hip-Hop & Neo-Soul

 Atlanta has always had a lively music scene.
 Its numerous churches had choirs that could sing Gospel with the best of them.
 In the Chitlin’ Circuit days, nationally Blues, R&B, and Jazz artists performed at the Peacock Lounge on Auburn Avenue and West End nightclubs.
 Today, the Blues, Jazz, Hip-Hop and Neo-Soul thrive at locations from Buckhead to Midtown to Downtown to East End.

-Even though Atlanta had the earliest Black radio station, it lacked the other essential ingredients (music entrepreneurs, artists, and talent management) to emerge as national force in recorded Gospel, Jazz, Blues, R&B and Soul Music.
+Even though Atlanta had the earliest Black radio station, for decades it lacked the other essential ingredients (music entrepreneurs, artists, talent management) to emerge as national force in recorded Gospel, Jazz, Blues, R&B and Soul Music.
 Other southern cities, Memphis, Nashville, New Orleans and Houston, somehow acquired those human resources while Atlanta was sleep at the wheel.
 That was then, this is now.

 Atlanta rivals New York and Los Angeles as a recording center of the Hip-Hop industry by progressing faster than other cities when the dominant musical genre shifted to Hip-Hop.
 Record producers here began blending R&B with Hip-Hop first.
 Babyface, LA Reid, Jermaine Dupri and P. Diddy created some of the best crossover R&B/Hip-Hop of the 1990s.
 Dupri has produced Kris Kross, Mariah Carey, TLC and Usher.
 Keith Sweat opened the Showcase Eatery (now closed) as a music-industry gathering place.
 Most of that crowd now meets at Justin’s Restaurant owned by P. Diddy.